*Please note that links lead to affiliate purchase opportunities.*

 The 21st Century zine maker has a lot of options.
 Most are free or at least affordable.

 I make all the zines with a program called Canva.
-I think it costs aroun $15 a month or so.
+I think it costs around $15 a month or so.
 It's all I've ever needed to make zines.

 I do all my original artwork on an XP-Pen Digital Artist Pro 12.
 It's small, affordable, and works very well for an inexpensive digital pad.
 Wacoms are nice, but these are in anyone's ballpark, ranging from $100-$500.

-All of my writing is done in Google Docs.
+All of my writing is done in OnlyOffice.
+I upload it all to my Proton Drive.
 I use a Chromebook for all of my writing and other work on the go, so it just makes sense to use the Google environment.
 Plus, it's freely available for everyone to use.

 Put it out there!